Actifio/AGMPowerLib/README.md

 ```
 ### Appliance Slots and how they are used to control the number of running jobs

-The Appliance running your jobs may hit a slot limit, which means that you may see a case where jobs go into queued status waiting for free slots.
+The Appliance running your jobs may hit a slot limit, which means that you may see a case where jobs go into queued status, waiting for free slots, rather than starting immediately.

 To resolve this we need to adjust what are called slot values.
-Slots are effectively used as a pacing mechanism to control how many jobs can run in an appliance at any time.
+Slots are effectively used as a pacing mechanism to control how many jobs can be running on an appliance at any point in time.
+Note that while we are using AGMPowerLib commands to do this, you need to ensure your AGMPowerCLI is on version 0.0.0.35 or higher.
+You can check your AGMPowerCLI version with this command:
+**Get-Command -module AGMPowerCLI**

 Firstly learn the ID of the relevant Appliance.
 In this case the appliance running our jobs is **project1sky** so we will use applianceid **361153**
 ```